bitcraze/crazyflie-lib-python/docs/development/matlab.md

 ---

-Using Matlab with the Crazyflie API is easy -- you just need to install the python 'matlab engine' and then can access all matlab commands directly from python.
+To use the Python cflib with matlab, you will need to install the python 'matlab engine' and then can access all matlab commands directly from python.

-Prerequisites
+*Note that these are old instructions and they might not work anymore**

+Tried with
 -------------

-1. MATLAB 2014b or later
+1. MATLAB 2014b
 2. 64 bit python 2.7, 3.3 or 3.4
 3. The Crazyflie API